nodejs/node/doc/api/tls.md

 Same as [`tls.connect()`][] except that `path` can be provided as an argument instead of an option.

-**Note:** A path option, if specified, will take precedence over the path argument.
+*Note*: A path option, if specified, will take precedence over the path argument.

 ## tls.connect(port[, host][, options][, callback])